Skip to main content

 In cases where there is a pension increase, it won't be payable to you if you are under age 55, unless you retired by reason of permanent ill health or are in receipt of a dependant's pension.

-Where your pension is in respect of a pension scheme membership occurring after 5 April 1978 and before 6 April 1997, and you have become entitled to receive the State Pension, the increase does not normally apply to any guaranteed minimum pension (GMP) element contained within your local government pension.
+Where your pension is in respect of a pension scheme membership occurring after 5 April 1978 and before 6 April 1997, and you became entitled to receive the State Pension on or before 5 April 2016, the increase does not normally apply to any guaranteed minimum pension (GMP) element contained within your local government pension.

 Please note: GMP is also known as a contracted-out deduction or COD on your State Pension notification.
 The increase in your GMP is paid with your State Pension as part of the additional pension.